Chobazkun/hokuspokus-cli/README.md

     - `<code_prompt>`: Describe the task for which you need a code snippet.
   - The snippet will be displayed directly in the CLI.

+- **Code Review**:
+  - Run `hokuspokus code-review` to perform an AI-powered review of your recent code changes.
+This feature provides feedback on various aspects like code quality, coding style, adherence to principles like SOLID and DRY, potential refactoring, and unit testing.

 - **Asking Software Engineering Questions**:
   - Run `hokuspokus question "<question_prompt>"` to ask a software engineering-related question and receive a concise, expert answer.
     - `<question_prompt>`: Your specific question about software engineering.